openaustralia/buildstep/README.md

 After updating this repo:

 1. Push to github.
 This will trigger an automatic build on the Docker Hub
-2. Wait until the build is complete
+2. Wait until the build is complete (See https://hub.docker.com/r/openaustralia/buildstep/builds/)
 3. Either deploy morph.io to force latest images to be downloaded or ssh to morph.io and `docker pull openaustralia/buildstep`

 ## Updating the mitmproxy CA certificate